yang2000/interview-1/README.md

 Start by forking this repo and solving the problem with completed instructions for building/running.

+When you are done, open a PR against the original hammerheadnav/interview repo when you're finished.

 ## Instructions

 Write a simple program in a language of your choice that implementations for three "services" (Strava, RWGPS, and Komoot).